janschultecom/janschultecom.github.io/_posts/2017-04-09-idris-dependently-typed-hello-world.md

 ```
 Note that we have a String value in our type declaration.

 Line five and six define our actual Hello World! program in Idris.
 Here we define our main routine to print out Hello World!.
-It does that by calling the funcntion say with the Phrase "Hello World!"
+It does that by calling the function say with the Phrase "Hello World!"
 ```idris
 main : IO ()
 main = say ( Phrase "Hello World!" )